rudderlabs/rudder-sdk-js/README.md

 | For detailed information on the `load()` method, see the [**JavaScript SDK documentation**](https://www.rudderstack.com/docs/sources/event-streams/sdks/rudderstack-javascript-sdk/load-js-sdk/). |
 | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |

 You can load the JavaScript SDK using the `load` API method to track and send events from your website to RudderStack.
-Make sure to replace the write key and data plane URL with their actual values.
+Make sure to replace the "write key" and data plane URL with their actual values.

 ```javascript
 rudderanalytics.load(<WRITE_KEY>, <DATA_PLANE_URL>, [loadOptions]);